Vetinar1/CHIPS/README.md

 TODO: Ensure that the whole egg business works.

-Make sure to have cloudy installed.
-What else?

 TODO: requirements txt

+Then, make sure you have a valid cloudy installation.
+Cloudy can be found here: https://gitlab.nublado.org/cloudy/cloudy/-/wikis/home

+Detailed installation instructions to install cloudy are available here: https://gitlab.nublado.org/cloudy/cloudy/-/wikis/StepByStep

 ## How does CHIPS work